sasharoover/navigation-service/project.md

 What other non-functional requirements should be documented?
 What kind of metrics you should use to guarantee unambiguity?

-6. User interface - masinde
+6. User interface - Masinde

 What are the views / components of the system?
 What are the functionalities of each view?
 Illustrate each view and what it is used for (Textual explanation ok, no need for pictures!)

-7. Project management, self reflection - zelalem
+7. Project management, self reflection - Zelalem

 List the realized working hours, that is, how many hours did this work really take.
 List the hours separately per person.
 Was it difficult to estimate workload, how much the estimation differed from real working hours?